• Skip to primary navigation

 Start by adding your dry ingredients to a food processor.
 Pulse a few times to blend.
 Next, add in your wet ingredients.
 At this point just pulse until the ingredients come together.
 This happens pretty quickly, so don't overdo it.
 We do not want the gluten to form.

-Next, either move the dough to an airtight container, a plastic bag or wrap tightly with plastic wrap and move it to the fridge.
+Next, either move the dough to an airtight container, a plastic bag or wrap it tightly with plastic wrap and move it to the fridge.
 Chill for at least an hour for the best results.
 You can chill it for up to 24 hours too.
 This will do 2 things- it will let the dough rest, and it will also hydrate your flour, which is really important.

 Ingredients in a food processor.